 Can stock be included as an eligible cost?

 No. The purchase of stock that can then be sold by a business is not an eligible expenditure.

 Do I need to have an appointment with a business growth advisor to apply for the scheme?

 Yes.
 You can book an appointment through the business email address email@example.com.
 The appointments are free and take approximately one hour.
 The advisors can help with business plans, cash flow forecasts and talk through your business ideas.

 Yes.
 This helps you and the council assess value for money and ensure that you are not spending more than you need to.

 Do I need to include a business plan?

 Yes.
 Our business growth advisor can help with this.
 You can view a template for a business plan and cash flow forecasts on the GOV.UK website.

 I want to apply for a website but I am unsure what the costs might be?

 The costs of websites vary greatly, depending on the functionality you require.
 As an approximate guide £1,000 would cover the purchase of a quality website.
-The maximum grant that will be awarded via the Small Business Grant Scheme for website development will be £750.
+The maximum grant that will be awarded via the Small Business Grant scheme for website development is £750.